What is Biaxin XL?

 Do not crush, chew, or break an extended-release tablet.
 Swallow it whole.

-Use this medicine for the full prescribed length of time.
-Biaxin is usually given for up to 7 to 14 days.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Biaxin will not treat a viral infection such as the flu or a common cold.
+Biaxin XL is usually given for 7 to 14 days.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Clarithromycin will not treat a viral infection such as the flu or a common cold.

 What happens if I miss a dose?